-Encaustic painting is a technique in which beeswax, pigment, and tree sap (Damar) are used to paint with.
+Encaustic painting is a technique in which hot beeswax, pigment, and tree sap (damar) are used as paint.
 I melt my colored wax in tins on a griddle and use the griddle as my palette for mixing colors.
-I then paint in hot thin layers, fusing one layer to the next with a propane torch.
+I then paint in thin layers, fusing one layer to the next with a propane torch.

-Painting with hot beeswax, Damar, and pigment was developed by ancient Greeks and Egyptians.
+Painting with beeswax, damar, and pigment was developed by ancient Greeks and Egyptians.
 Encaustic paintings from A.D.
 100-125 survive today in the form of head and shoulder wax portraits set into mummy casings in Greco-Roman Egypt.

 To care for an encaustic painting, handle gently and dust or buff lightly with a soft lint free cotton cloth.
 Refrain from storing in extreme heat (like a baking hot sun porch or car) or a freezing environment.
+Avoid direct sunlight.
 Most importantly, enjoy!!!!

 In 1980 I enrolled at the Portland School of Art in Maine, known today as MECA.
 I went to art school planning to study ceramics but eventually fell in love with sculpture because of the possibility of being able to use a wider range of materials.
 Through the progression of my training I became enraptured with painting.
 I discovered the power of color.
 I learned that through the language of color I had a voice of my own.
 In 1984 I attended Yale University on a summer fellowship with 20 other junior year art majors from around the world.
 During my last year in art school my instructors told me that I liked paint too much.
 I would gob the paint on the canvas to create texture and form.
 Much to my delight in my last month of school I discovered that painting on plaster was a marvelous medium to combine my excitement for color and texture, and I now enjoy those similar qualities with my encaustic painting.
 Today my works can be found around the world and have been purchased by individuals, corporations, and educational institutions.